rkulkarni1999/peer_robotics_pallet_vision/README.md

   - **TensorRT**: For high-performance inference on AGX Orin.
 Note that implementation using TensorRT API is assumed out of scope for this assignment.

-  - Files for the above can be found in the `yolo/models/final/optimized_models_detection`:
+  - Files for the above can be found in the `yolo/models/final/detection` and ``yolo/models/final/detection``:

 - Applied: